Diamond vs. wholesaler

 When Diamond is the right choice

 The flip side of the above.
-There are situations where the difference between a direct buyer and an intermediary stops being theoretical and starts being material to whether your sale actually closes on the date you need it to.
+There are situations where committed capital and a disciplined, single-closing process stop being theoretical and start being material to whether your sale actually closes on the date you need it to.
 In those situations, Diamond is the right call.

 You have a hard deadline